(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Shortness of breath

-• Changes in the site of your surgery such as redness or bleeding
+• Changes in the site of surgery such as redness or bleeding

-Your long-term expectations differ based on the extent of your procedure and whether you’ve had a colostomy or ileostomy.
-If you underwent a total abdominal colectomy, you may have four to six bowel movements a day after recovery.
+The long-term side effects a patient experiences may differ based on the extent of the procedure and whether he or she had a colostomy or ileostomy.
+If the patient underwent a total abdominal colectomy, he or she may have four to six bowel movements a day after recovery.

-If you had a colostomy or ileostomy, you may need to use bags to collect your stool.
-A specially trained ostomy nurse or enterostomal therapist may show you how to care for your stoma and where to order supplies.
-You may have the colostomy or ileostomy reversed in two to six months, or it may be permanent.
+If the patient had a colostomy or ileostomy, he or she may need to use bags to collect stool.
+A specially trained ostomy nurse or enterostomal therapist may show the patient how to care for the stoma and where to order supplies.
+The colostomy or ileostomy may be reversed in two to six months, or it may be permanent.

 Expert cancer care